aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

     1. This process may take an hour or more.
     2. Ensure the newly launched instance has the appropriate **㊙️🪪 IAM instance profile** to retrieve the credentials.
 12. When new instance is launched, it will enroll **automatically**, and without any further intervention.
-    1. Code in enroll-ec2-mac will auto-enable Screen Sharing when enrollment is complete, if desired.
+    1. Code in enroll-ec2-mac will auto-enable Screen Sharing when enrollment is complete.
-    2. Cleanup code additionally is available to revoke permissions used for `osascript`.
+    2. Cleanup code is available to revoke permissions used for `osascript`.